 Learn all about these amazing animals at Elk Fest in Estes Park.
 Activities include educational opportunities, beer garden, live entertainment, kid’s games, and local native American story telling.

 Local Tip: Don’t forget to also spend some time in Rocky Mountain National Park to properly celebrate these magnificent creatures.
+Even the best hikes in Estes Park will be dotted with elk if you’re lucky!

 Take a Scenic Drive